Optional Practical Training

 - OPT applications require an application fee (currently $380).

-- You are not eligible to work until you receive OPT authorization card and the authorized start date on the card is reached.
+- You are not eligible to work until you receive notification of your OPT authorization card and the authorized start date on the card is reached.

 - The government must receive your OPT application before the end of the 60-day grace period following your last day of class or exams.